sernst/airplane_boarding/README.md

 Airplane Boarding Simulator
 ===========================

+A python package for simulating the passenger boarding process of an airplane.

-To use run the command
+To run a simulation, use the command:

     ./bin/boarding run [SETTINGS_FILE_PATH] [RESULTS_DIRECTORY_PATH]